arnabgcp/bookstore-springboot/README.md

 for building, testing, and deploying across multiple environments such as VMs, serverless, Kubernetes, or Firebase.
 You can find out more on the [Cloud Build](https://cloud.google.com/cloud-build/) website.

-## What is a Google Cloud Source Repository?
+## What is a Google Kubernetes Engine?

-A Google Cloud Source Repository is a fully featured, private [Git](https://git-scm.com/) repository hosted on Google Cloud Platform.
-These repositories let you develop and deploy an app or service in a space that provides collaboration and version control for your code.
-You can find out more on the [Cloud Source Repositories documentation](https://cloud.google.com/source-repositories/docs/).
+Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
+The GKE environment consists of multiple machines (specifically, Compute Engine instances) grouped together to form a cluster.
+You can find out more on the [Google Kubernetes Engine (GKE) cluster](https://cloud.google.com/kubernetes-engine/)

 ## Overview